-The School of Pharmacy and Health Professions gives its students a broad education in preclinical and clinical disciplines that serve as a basis for meeting the present and future demands of the professions of pharmacy, occupational therapy, and physical therapy.
-The graduate of the Doctor of Pharmacy, Doctor of Occupational Therapy and Doctor of Physical Therapy programs at Creighton University represent the highest level of professional practice that the educational resources of the University are capable of providing.
+The School of Pharmacy and Health Professions gives its students a broad education in pre-clinical and clinical disciplines that serve as a basis for meeting the present and future demands of the professions of pharmacy, occupational therapy, and physical therapy.
+The graduates of the Doctor of Pharmacy, Doctor of Occupational Therapy, and Doctor of Physical Therapy programs at Creighton University represent the highest level of professional practice that the educational resources of the University are capable of providing.
 Graduates must also possess all technical, professional, moral and ethical capabilities prescribed for practitioners by each accrediting agency.

 The curricula are intended to meet the professional, moral, economic, and social responsibilities of these professions and, at the same time, provide the background to stimulate interest in graduate studies and continuing education.
 With graduate preparation, positions are available in industry, administration, and academia.

 University Learning Outcomes

 The University Assessment Committee has articulated six university-level outcomes that are common to all undergraduate, graduate, and professional student experience.

 School of Pharmacy and Health Professions Assessment Goals

 - Graduates must possess all the scientific, technical, professional, moral and ethical capabilities required for meeting current and future societal needs.
 Clinical doctoral level education represents the highest level of professional preparation and serves as the entry-level degree across disciplines within the school.

 - Professional preparation will be focused on developing a shared set of core abilities in the areas listed below.
 These core abilities are derived from shared faculty acceptance of their importance.